 Rats that were exposed to green light showed a much higher tolerance for discomfort than those who were not exposed.
 The green wavelengths also increased their natural levels of endorphins, opioid-like biochemicals that can reduce pain while producing “warm and fuzzy” feelings.

-There are currently several studies examining whether humans will have a similar effect with green light.
+There are currently several studies examining whether humans will have a similar effect with a green light.
 While these have not yet been completed or published, the current research is encouraging.

 The Complex Relationship Between Light and Health

 Light affects human health in a variety of ways, many of them poorly understood.
-People who are exposed to high intensity light during the day have more energy and a better mood.
+People who are exposed to high-intensity light during the day have more energy and a better mood.
 At the same time, having a lack of light at night is important, as studies showing links between light pollution and poor health have shown.

 How can light have such dramatic effects?
 Part of the answer to this question lies in the circadian rhythm.
 Light levels affect the production of hormones such as melatonin and cortisol that regulate our internal clocks, thus determining when we sleep, when we are hungry, and even when our cells repair damage from the day.
 However, there appear to be lesser-known effects of light as well.
 This study showed an increase in endorphin levels in rats who were exposed to green light — a connection that was previously not known.